dev-cycles/contextive/README.md

 ### Language Server Configurations

 For the following IDEs, you will need to install the Contextive Language Server and then configure the IDE to use it.

+Note that the default location of the definitions file is `.contextive/definitions.yml`.
+Contextive currently relies on the configuration supplied by the IDE to determine if it should look in a different location - see each IDE's section below for details on how to change the `contextive.path` configuration setting.

 #### Neovim